 By prioritizing communication, feedback, and engagement, the leaders at Exemplis is able to specifically assess the effectiveness of training materials and adjust course to ensure that all training outcomes are met.

 All the metrics we mentioned above are important for measuring communications, but when discussing your impact with business leaders you need to be aware of how you are influencing their success metrics.
 While it’s well known as a standalone fact that engaged employees are better performers, you want to be able to show how you are affecting those metrics.

 While there are dizzying amounts of business metrics and related acronyms, here are a few key areas to watch:

 Customer success metrics

 It’s no secret that happy employees make customers happier.
 Temkin’s 2016 Employee Engagement Benchmark Survey found that companies that excel at customer experience have 1.5x more engaged employees than companies with poor customer experience.

 Customer experience metrics shouldn’t be your primary priority, but you should be able to correlate some of your internal communication with your customer experience improvements.

 As an internal communicator, it is your responsibility to rally employees towards engagement.
 Your efforts in creating engaging newsletters and communication materials make a tangible difference in the quality of your customer service.

-One of marketing’s core roles is to define the values, vision, mission of the company – internal communications can help with this by ensuring that employees are on the same page.
-Sometimes in smaller organizations they sit within the same team.
-Regardless of if Internal Communications is merged with marketing or its own separate function, internal communications should help amplify your marketing efforts.
-And their successes should be viewed in parallel.
+One of marketing’s core roles is to define the values, vision, and mission of the company—internal communications can help with this by ensuring that employees are on the same page.

 For example, if your business is launching a new product or undergoing a rebrand, it’s imperative that marketing and internal communications are working together to get external and internal audiences up to speed.